TatuArvela/Freenote/README.md

 ![Freenote icon](client/src/logo.png?raw=true "Freenote")

 Freenote is an open-source note-taking application.
-It consists of two separate applications, a client and a server.
+It consists of two separate applications; a client and a server.

 ## Client
 The client's user interface follows Microsoft' Ribbon style.
 It was built with a stack of great open-source frameworks, including Node.js, Webpack, Babel, Preact, Redux and Sass.